 7. day Hameln - Rinteln 30 km

 Leaving beautiful Hameln means discovering other new places.
-Visit the monastery Fischbeck in Hessisch Oldendorf, which is thanks to its original Romanic architecture and to its compact construction a splendiferous example of medieval monastery tradition.
+Visit the monastery Fischbeck in Hessisch Oldendorf, which is a splendiferous example of medieval monastery tradition, thanks to its original Romanic architecture and to its compact construction.
 At the same time, it is said to be the best-preserved major sacral building in the Weser region.
 The town of Rinteln also has a lot to offer: The magnificent Old-Town from the Weser Renaissance, the ancient harbor and the historical steam railway.

 8. day Rinteln - Minden 41 km

 Bad Oeynhausen is North-Rhine Westphalia’s only national spa.
-It attracts the numerous visitors with its 36°C warm "Jordansprudel" – the world’s greatest sparkling thermal spring shooting up into 42 metres of height from 720 metres below the earth out of its own force.
+It attracts the numerous visitors with its 36°C warm "Jordansprudel" – the world’s greatest sparkling thermal spring shooting up into 42 metres of height from 720 metres below the earth by itself.

 9. day Departing from Minden

 Your rental bikes can be left at the hotel.
 It is possible to travel back to Hann.
-Münden by train or to book our return transfer by minivan.
+Münden by train or to book our back transfer (daily 3 p.m.).